History of AVCon

 July 15th and 16th, 2006 – Adelaide University

 AVCon’s theme this year is Pirates vs Ninjas, which many people consider the best theme AVCon would ever have.
 Lore is built around the fictional land of Avconia, where a clan of Ninjas fight a crew of Pirates (played by Ayvee and Switch, respectively).
-Attendees were given the option at the door to throw their support behind either side, and any achievements over the weekend would go towards that team’s tally, except for one lone staff member who was team Cowboy.

 Sponsors included Mercury Cinema, Shin Tokyo, MRC, Pulp Fiction Comics and Tokyo Night Train, a very short-lived player in the Australian anime DVD distribution scene.